 “I didn’t play very well today.
-I made way too many mistakes but at least I got another four rounds in,” said the former World No. 1 who was making just his second competitive appearance since undergoing major back surgery back in March.
+I made way too many mistakes but at least I got another four rounds in,” said the former world No. 1 who was making just his second competitive appearance since undergoing major back surgery in March.

-Woods started brightly with a three-under-par 69 but blamed lack of golf for carding 77, 73 and 75 over the following three days.
+Woods started brightly with a three-under-par 69 but blamed lack of practice for carding 77, 73 and 75 over the following three days.